FactorySimPy/FactorySimPy/docs/basic_components.md

 - `state` - current state of the fleet
 - `capacity` - target quantity of items after which the fleet will be activated
-- `mode` - mode of operation of the fleet.
-Either "FIFO" or "LIFO".
+- `delay` - Maximum waiting time before the fleet is triggered. (can be a constant, generator, or callable)
-- `delay` - time after which an item becomes available for retrieval (can be a constant, generator, or callable)
+- `transit_delay` - time to move the items after which the item becomes available (can be a constant, generator, or callable)

 **Behavior**